AckerlyXu/heima/articles/active-directory/active-directory-aadconnect-health-agent-install.md

 ### Change Health Agent Proxy Configuration
 You have the following options to configure Azure AD Connect Health Agent to use an HTTP Proxy.

+>[!NOTE]
->[AZURE.NOTE] You must restart all Azure AD Connect Health Agent services for the proxy settings to be updated.
+> You must restart all Azure AD Connect Health Agent services for the proxy settings to be updated.
 Run the following command:<br>
     Restart-Service AdHealth*

 #### Import existing proxy Settings